BelmY/wikiSDoR/Setting-up-multiple-receivers-on-the-same-machine.md

 3. Please note the following:
   * You can use the same *sdr.hu* key for all of your receivers.
-  * Please use a different `receiver_name` for each of your receivers, otherwise only one item will appear in the list.
+  * Please use a different `receiver_name` for each of your receivers, otherwise only one item will appear in the list at *sdr.hu*.